NotFunnyMarek/whopv3/README.md

 node bot.js
 ```

-Invite the bot to your server and execute `/setup` to receive a verification code.
+Invite the bot to your server, generate a setup code in your dashboard, and run
+`/setup <code>` in the server to link it.

 ## Client Configuration